|Rifle Sight In 101|

 could effect your vision enough that you should at least check or if need be to refocus your scope.

 Rusty Bore ; It goes without saying that the bore which is the heart of any rifle's accuracy and needs to be meticulously clean and free of corrosion or copper fouling.
-Copper fouling can be because of a rough bore & then firing ammo which was imbedded into the rust pockets.
+Copper fouling can be because of a rough bore and then firing ammo which was imbedded into the rust pockets.
+If this is the case, then time for a good bore cleaning with a solvent type bore cleaner.

 Dented or Bad Muzzle